 Unfortunately behaviour problems are relatively common in both dogs and cats and are one of the most common reasons for rehoming and euthanasia.
-As a Veterinary surgeon with a particular interest and further qualification in behaviour I am able to assess behavioural problems, formulate a behaviour modification protocol and in cases where it is required prescribe behavioural medications or advise your own vet on drug protocols and doses.
+As a Veterinary surgeon with a particular interest and further qualification in behaviour Emma is able to assess behavioural problems, formulate a behaviour modification protocol and in cases where it is required prescribe behavioural medications or advise your own vet on drug protocols and doses.

 How to make an appointment

 Please make an appointment with your own Veterinary Surgeon for your pet to have a full check over (this is to rule out any medical conditions which may be affecting your pets behaviour) and request a referral.
 Once we receive a referral request we will contact you to arrange an initial phone consultation with Emma.

 We offer an initial telephone consultation with Emma.
 This allows Emma to offer first aid advice and assess your needs.
 If you progress to a full consultation the cost of this telephone appointment will be offset against the cost of a behaviour package.